rcodin/polymage/sandbox/apps/python/multigrid/README.md

 In order to run any benchmark, navigate to its directory and run 'make'.

-'make' executes polymg-opt+, polymg-opt, handopt and handopt-pluto configurations.
+'make' executes polymg-opt+, polymg-opt, polymg-naive, handopt and handopt-pluto configurations.

 Example: